 As your waterbugs probably came in from the outdoors, search for nests and likely entry points into the house.
-This means you’ll have to poke around in those dark corners of the house that you rarely clean (and perhaps use only for long-term storage).
+This means you’ll have to poke around in those dark corners of the house that you rarely clean (and perhaps used only for long-term storage).
 Look for gaps around windows, doors, and pipes that penetrate the home’s exterior.
 Check for cracks in concrete floors and walls.

 If you’re having trouble finding a nest, search at night in rooms that have been dark for a few hours, giving the bugs time to become active.
 Enter every room where you suspect they’re living, and turn on the light.
 If cockroaches are there, you’ll probably see them scatter.
 Watch where they go, and concentrate your eradication efforts there.

-Once you’ve determined where your waterbugs are, it’s time to pull out the pesticides.
+Once you’ve determined where your waterbugs are, it’s time to pull out the pesticide.
 One way that these chemicals work is by exploiting roaches’ natural habits.
 Interestingly, although we associate cockroaches with filth and disease, these insects groom themselves constantly—and that behavior is the ticket to their extermination.

 Effective roach pesticidal treatments run the gamut from otherwise innocuous natural products to hard-core chemicals.
 Proper application and placement are critical to success, which is why some people choose to hire pros for the job.

 Make sure that roaches have no reason to enter your home, and nowhere to hide should they get in.
 You can reduce the risk of attracting waterbugs by incorporating these practices into your daily routine:

-• Carefully seal and store your food; don’t leave any out overnight.
+- Carefully seal and store your food; don’t leave any out overnight.

-• Put tight-fitting lids on recycling bins, and empty them at least once a week.
+- Put tight-fitting lids on recycling bins, and empty them at least once a week.

-• Remove garbage daily, if neighborhood covenants permit.
+- Remove garbage daily, if neighborhood covenants permit.

-• Confine meals to one part of the house.
+- Confine meals to one part of the house.

 - Vacuum regularly to eliminate crumbs and other debris, and thoroughly clean the kitchen, including all appliances, with a disinfectant.